developer-zebra/developer-zebra-site/src/ehs/2-3/guide/setup/index.md

 ---
-title: Install Enterprise Home Screen
+title: Enterprise Home Screen Setup
 layout: guide.html
 ---

-## Setup Guide
+## Overview

-These instructions are designed to provide a basic understanding of the installation, usage and essential workings of EHS, and are recommended for anyone unfamiliar with first-time EHS setup.
-It should be noted, however, that everything detailed here also can be accomplished through the EHS config file, which is documented in the [Advanced Settings]() section.
+These instructions provide a basic understanding of the installation, configuration, usage and essential workings of EHS, and are recommended for anyone unfamiliar with first-time EHS setup.
+Please note that everything detailed here also can be automated through a Mobile Device Management (MDM) system and with direct manipulation of the EHS config file, which is documented in the [Advanced Settings]() section.

-> <b>Note</b>: Installation and setup requires that EHS be present on a PC or Mac that can communicate with the target device with read/write access to all storage areas.
+> <b>Note</b>: Installation and setup requires that EHS be present on a PC or Mac that can communicate with the target device and write to all storage areas.
 If necessary, please [download EHS](/ehs/2-3/download) and [establish connectivity between the computer and device(s)]().
 Then resume from here.

 ## Supported Devices and APKs
 Enterprise Home Screen works with most Zebra Android devices.
-The download package includes **all three files** indicated in the table below plus documentation and release notes.
+The EHS download package includes <b>all three files</b> indicated in the table below, plus documentation and release notes.
 The correct APK file for a particular target device depends on the device, its operating system and some additional considerations explained below.

 <table class="MsoNormalTable" style="" id="table2" border="1" cellpadding="3" cellspacing="0">
 <tbody>